-Official Bureau of Labor Statistics data showed the construction industry added 58,000 jobs in February — the strongest recorded level since before the Great Recession in March 2007.
+Official Bureau of Labor Statistics advertise your dating site free showed the construction industry added 58,000 jobs in February — the strongest recorded level since before the Great Recession in March 2007.
 Since February of 2016, construction employment has increased by 219,000 or 3.3 percent, to last month’s total of 6.881 million.
 Associated Builders and Contractors found the first two months of 2017 saw the same number of jobs created as the first nine months of 2016.

 Construction Backlog Fell During Last Quarter of 2016

 Construction backlog fell by 4 percent during the last quarter of 2016, according to the latest Construction Backlog Indicator (CBI) by Associated Builders and Contractors (ABC).
 Contractors in each segment surveyed—commercial/institutional, infrastructure and heavy industrial—all saw lower backlog during the fourth quarter, with firms in the heavy industrial segment experiencing the largest drop, down 16.8 percent to an average backlog of 5.5 months.
 The CBI is a new, forward-looking national economic indicator that reflects the amount of work that will be performed by commercial and industrial contractors in the months ahead.